-There’s nothing better in autumn than a bowl of homemade smoky pumpkin soup – so simple and nutritious – perfect for warming up with after a woodland walk.
+If you enjoy autumn activities that involve food then there’s nothing better in fall than a bowl of homemade smoky pumpkin soup – so simple and nutritious – perfect for warming up with after a woodland walk.

 Snuggle up by the fire and sip a cup of warm apple cider – don’t drink alcohol?
 Not a problem just substitute the cider with a good quality apple juice.

 Get the mulled cider recipe here.
 It’s a beautiful fall activity.

 Things To Do In Fall – Have A Cosy Night In

 Pick out a couple of great films, stock up on the snacks and drinks and have a cosy night in watching films in your PJs.
 This is one of my most favourite autumn activities.